-Gabrielle Amodeo is a conceptual artist and sometimes writer living and working in Wellington, New Zealand.
-She is the 2015 recipient of the Parkin Prize, and has shown at several of New Zealand’s premier public galleries, including Artspace (Auckland); Dunedin Public Art Gallery (Dunedin); Papakura Art Gallery (Auckland); and The Dowse Art Museum (Wellington); and Te Uru Waitakere Contemporary Gallery (Auckland).
+Gabrielle Amodeo is an artist and writer living and working in Te Whanganui-a-Tara Wellington, New Zealand.
+She is the 2015 recipient of the Parkin Prize, and has shown at several of New Zealand’s premier public galleries, including Artspace (Auckland); Dunedin Public Art Gallery (Dunedin); Papakura Art Gallery (Auckland); The Dowse Art Museum (Wellington); and Te Uru Waitakere Contemporary Gallery (Auckland).
 During 2016, Amodeo completed the Late Winter Intensive Residency at The Banff Centre, Canada.

 Her practice was enthusiastically reviewed in the cover feature of Art New Zealand’s 2014/15 summer edition, along with two others, as artists to watch.
 Amodeo completed her Masters of Fine Arts in 2007, achieving First Class Honours and coming top of her cohort.
 Since graduating, she has shown throughout New Zealand and overseas, her work being frequently and warmly reviewed.

 Amodeo is in the first year of a PhD Fine Arts at Massey University’s College of Creative Arts Toi Rauwharangi.